Family's Greatest Wish

 It was the best of times.

+My wife and I and our two little daughters are on a Disney family vacation.
+Coming back from dinner we pass through the hotel lobby where a sparkling fountain adorns the center square.
 The four of us stand together in front of the shining pool.
-Each with a coin in our hand, we shut our eyes; we make our wishes and throw the coins in.
+Each with a coin in our hand, we shut our eyes, we make our wishes, and throw the coins in.
 I peek just in time to see all four coins hit the water simultaneously.
 The serendipity amused me—four tiny splashes at precisely the same moment in perfect sync.

-I glance their way, ‘’Did you see that?!”
 They had not.
-Instead, I caught a split-second glimmer of my wife and two little girls, transfixed with heads bowed and eyes closed, silent and still in mid-wish.
+Instead, I caught a split-second glimmer of my wife and two precious little girls transfixed with heads bowed and eyes closed silent and still in mid-wish.
 And in that flash of an instant, when I glimpsed as they wished, the portrait of my family never looked more beautiful.

 The Wish Thing